ScooloV/bbpedia/docs/death_zone/match_events.md

 Standing player or it comes to rest in an unoccupied square.

 (7-8, 5) PELTED WITH PR0JECTILES
-*The crowd, whether because they* *disapprove of what's happening on* *the pitch or because they're just* *bored, start flinnging empty bottles,* *discarded food baskets, rotten fruit* *and all manner of other projectiles at* *the players.
+*The crowd, whether because they* *disapprove of what's happening on the pitch or because they're just* *bored, start flinnging empty bottles,* *discarded food baskets, rotten fruit* *and all manner of other projectiles at* *the players.
 It's not enough to cause* *any harm, but it really does start* *piling up..*

-For the remainder of the drive, any attempts to pick up the ball suffer an additional -1 modifierr.
+For the remainder of the drive, any attempts to pick up the ball suffer an additional -1 modifier.
 In addition, if a player wishes to Rush more than once during their activation, the second
-(and any subsequent attempts) will suffer a -1 modifierr.
+(and any subsequent attempts) will suffer a -1 modifier.

 (7-8, 6) TOTAL DARKNESS
-*Hey, who turned out the lights?*
+*Hey, who turned out the lights?
-*Thanks to strange and mysterious* *magical interference (or maybe it's* *due to something less sinister, after* *all, some matches are played at night* *or underground, and sometimes it*
-*just goes dark!), the pitch is drowned* *in darkness.*
+Thanks to strange and mysterious* *magical interference (or maybe it's due to something less sinister, after* *all, some matches are played at night* *or underground, and sometimes it just goes dark!), the pitch is drowned* *in darkness.*

 Until the start of the active team's next team turn, the MA of each and every player on the pitch is halved (rounding fractions up).
 In